davidrbourke/site-ping/README.md

-# SiteStatusCheck
+# site-status-check
-A small console application for checking a website is running and outputing response times to a text file.
+A console app to ping a cloud website to keep it active and output responses time to a file.